chenshm/ECE651/Agent_profiles_document.md

 GET

 #### Function
-Retrieve a customer by id/pk.
+Retrieve a agent by id/pk.

 #### Parameter